asbah4311-wq/Honeypot_Security_Project/README.md

 - A fake admin login page on http://localhost:5000
 - Every login attempt gets logged with IP, username, password, timestamp
 - Dashboard on http://localhost:8080 shows all attack logs

 ---

+## 🌐 Network Setup (VirtualBox)
+- Go to VirtualBox → Kali VM → Settings → Network
+- Set Adapter to **Host-Only** or **Bridged** mode
+- This allows Windows browser to access Kali-hosted pages
+- NAT mode will NOT work for cross-machine access

+---